 Alongside his concert engagements, Oleg gives masterclasses in many different countries and is a Professor at the Anton Bruckner University in Linz, Austria.

 Oleg Marshev’s first recording project was the complete original works for solo piano by Prokofiev (5 CDs) for Danacord Records.
-He has since recorded over 35 CDs for the same label, featuring works by Schubert, Brahms, Strauss, Rubinstein, Rachmaninov and others.
+He has since recorded about 50 CDs for the same label, featuring works by Schubert, Brahms, Strauss, Rubinstein, Rachmaninov and others.
 He has made the world premier recording of Emil von Sauer’s complete piano music in 6 volumes.
 Another result of the artist’s abiding interest in little-known or forgotten music is a recording of Danish romantic piano concertos in 4 CDs.
 Oleg Marshev is probably the first pianist ever to have recorded the complete works for piano and orchestra by the great Russian Four – Tchaikovsky, Rachmaninov, Prokofiev and Shostakovich.
-In 2014 two releases came out – Chopin – Complete works for piano and orchestra in two CDs and Mendelssohn – Complete works for piano and orchestra in four CDs.
+Also worthy of note are two projects: Chopin – complete works for piano and orchestra in 2 CDs and Mendelssohn – complete works for piano and orchestra in four CDs.
+In 2022 new recordings were released: the Brahms sonatas and the first disc of “complete works by M. Ravel” in three CDs.

 All Marshev’ recordings have been received to widespread critical acclaim by leading international publications.
 His Shostakovich Concerti disc was reviewed thus by BBC Music magazine: “Marshev a phenomenon – master of every mood from strip-cartoon crispness to thundering monster, but above all a controlling sensibility of intelligence and feeling”.